Starter Company Plus

 No funding will be provided to the participants during the training module.

 Participants will be ready to leave the training module and approach the Grant Committee to apply for funding when they have:

 - Completed all of the elements in their training phase;

 - Willing to commit an average of 35 hours a week to the development and/or operation of their business upon receiving funding;

 - Set a minimum of three S.M.A.R.T. goals that they aim to achieve within 3 months following approval by the Grant Committee;

-- Produced a viable business plan with reasonable milestones and targets; financial statements with 3 years of projected income and cash-flow are required;
+- Produced a viable business plan which will include 3 years of projected income statements;

 - Prepared a 5 minute pitch that they will deliver to the Grant Committee; and